Theophile-Kango/ruby_capston_project/README.md

 ### Setup

 - Clone the repository on your local machine
-- cd into the folder, find the enumerable.rb file an open it in code editor
+- cd into the folder, find lita_corona_info folder search for the bin/main.rb file an open it in code editor
+- run it whith main.rb command or ruby main.rb command

 ### Install